 Make a statement with Mariely’s washi tape letters.

-Washi tape birthday cards
+Cute washi tape birthday cards

 Debbie Simpson is the queen of washi tape projects and makes beautiful birthday cards from them!
 Washi tape is perfect for creating eye-catching background designs – just wrap the tape around a piece of card to make your own designer paper.
 Washi tape is low-tack, so don’t worry if you don’t get it in the right place the first time.